An ECI Conference

 Abstract Submission

-The abstracts should be submitted as soon as possible and no later than the deadlines noted below.
-The abstract should consist of 5 parts: purpose, method, results, conclusion, and reference.
-The abstract should introduce the proposed paper’s subject, summarize its contents, explain any unique aspects, and clearly indicate the specific relevance to the themes of the Conference.
-The abstract must be at least half a page in length with a two page maximum.
+Abstracts should be submitted as soon as possible and no later than the deadlines noted below.
+The abstract should consist of 5 parts: Purpose, method, results, conclusion, and reference.
+The abstract should introduce the proposed paper’s subject, summarize its contents, explain any unique aspects, and clearly indicate the specific relevance to the themes of the conference.

 Please prepare your abstract according to this template: docx or doc.